 Cashews have more magnesium than any other type of nut, and increasing magnesium intake by 100 milligrams per day has been shown to reduce the rate of diabetes by 14 percent.
 They are also the least calorie-dense of any tree nut.

 Ideally, nuts and seeds should be used to replace other foods with high-energy density or unhealthy snacks.
-One of my favorite brown-bag lunches is a mixture of dry-roasted soy nuts (lightly salted) dry-roasted sunflower seeds, raw pumpkin seeds, dry-roasted peanuts, dates, and prunes along with with a five-ounce can of Welch’s 100% grape juice.
+One of my favorite brown-bag lunches is a mixture of dry-roasted soy nuts (lightly salted) dry-roasted sunflower seeds, raw pumpkin seeds, dry-roasted peanuts, dates, and prunes along with a five-ounce can of Welch’s 100% grape juice.
 It’s delicious, filling, and gives me lots of energy for an afternoon of hard work.

 *This brief summary contains copyrighted material from SuperFoods HealthStyle by Steven G. Pratt, M.D. and Kathy Matthews.
 Copyright © 2006 by Steven G. Pratt, M.D. and Kathy Matthews Inc., published by HarperCollins; and from SuperFoods Rx For Pregnancy by Steven Pratt, M.D.
 Copyright © 2013 by SuperFoods Partners, LLC, published by Wiley.
 All rights reserved.